 DWAN’s Model and its connection to Open Annotation Model

 The class Annotation is the core of the model (see Figure 2).
-The relations Annotation - Target, Target - Source, Target - Cached Representation closely follow the Open Annotations (OA) standart.
+The relations Annotation - Target, Target - Source, Target - Cached Representation closely follow the Open Annotation (OA) standard.
 An annotation, i.e. an inhabitant of the class Annotation, is a structure that contains necessary information about user's annotation.
 In particular it contains the annotation's identifier, the reference to the owner and the time of creation.
 An owner is either the principal who has created the annotation or a principal to whom the ownership has been assigned.
 Recall, that a principal is ether a user or a group of users, and for the current version of DWAN user and principal are synonyms.
 Creating user's groups is the matter of the future work.

 Besides the owner, an annotation has readers and writers.
 As one can expect, a reader is a user that can read the annotation, and a writer can also add changes to it.
 Thus, a registered principal can be related to an annotation by means of one of three access modes: reader, writer, none.

 An annotation can have one or more targets.
-A target (i.e. an inhabitant of the "Target" class) contains the reference to the web-document (a source) and the precise description of the document's fragment which is actually annotated.
+A target (i.e. an inhabitant of the "Target" class) contains the reference to the web-document (a source) and the precise description of the document's fragment, which is actually annotated.
 Moreover, a target may refer to one or more cached representations of (the relevant parts of) the target document with the precise descriptions of the annotated fragments for each representation.

 The semantics of an annotation is given in its body.
-In the implementation a body is an arbitrary text or an xml text.
-In both cases a precise mime-type must be given by a client.
-For instance, a body can be a plain text which describes a relation (like contradiction) between two fragments of some web-document.
+In the implementation a body is an arbitrary text or an XML text.
+In both cases a precise MIME-type must be given by a client.
+For instance, a body can be a plain text, which describes a relation (like contradiction) between two fragments of some web-document.
 In this case the body should contain references to the targets that represent these two fragments and the document.

 Annotations can be gathered in notebooks.